GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

 If no sync key is sent, the server cannot provide an incremental delta, and so will send all task data, which should be stored as above.
 This should be the case for a client making its first sync call.

-If an unrecognized attribute is present in the task data, the client MUST preserve the attribute unmodified, and assume it is of type \'string\'.
+If an unrecognized attribute is present in the task data, the client MUST preserve the attribute unmodified, and assume it is of type 'string'.
 This permits individual clients to augment the task data without other clients stripping it meaningful data.
 This is how UDAs (user defined attributes) are handled.